Thioploca

-Taxonomy and Identification
+Taxonomy and identification

-The genus Thioploca was first described by German botanist R. Lauterborn in 1907, who discovered them in Lake Constance, Germany.
-Since this discovery, according to the NCBI database, a total of four species of Thioploca have been validly published: two freshwater species (Thioploca ingrica and Thioploca schmidlei) and two marine species (Thioploca araucae and Thioploca chileae).
+The genus Thioploca was first described by German botanist Robert Lauterborn in 1907, who discovered them in Lake Constance, Germany.
+Four species of Thioploca have been validly published (as of 2024): two freshwater species (Thioploca ingrica and Thioploca schmidlei) and two marine species (Thioploca araucae and Thioploca chileae).

-The defining characteristic of Thioploca species is a filamentous morphology, aggregating into bundles enclosed within a polysaccharide sheath, with an either parallel or braided appearance.
-These bundles can reach several cm, making them easy to recognise.
-Occasionally they are also found as free-living trichomes, making them morphologically similar to the genus Beggiatoa.
-As Thioploca species also show a close phylogenetic affiliation to this genus and similar metabolic strategies, they are often mistaken as a species of Beggiatoa.
+Thioploca are defined by their filamentous morphology, aggregated into bundles enclosed in a polysaccharide sheath, with either a parallel or braided appearance.
+These bundles can reach several cm in length, making them easy to recognise.
+Occasionally they are also found as free-living trichomes, morphologically similar to the genus Beggiatoa.
+Thioploca are often mistaken for Beggiatoa, which are close phylogenetic relatives with similar metabolic strategies.

 The four species are differentiated on the basis of their trichome diameters.
-The two marine species are unique in having diameters up to 43 µm (T. araucae 30-43 µm; T. chileae 12-20 µm), placing them amongst some of the largest prokaryotic structures.
-The freshwater species T. ingrica and T. schmidlei morphologically resemble the well characterised marine Thioploca species, but show a smaller trichome diameter.
+The two marine species have diameters up to 43 μm (T. araucae 30-43 μm; T. chileae 12-20 μm), placing them amongst some of the largest prokaryotic structures.
+The freshwater species T. ingrica and T. schmidlei morphologically resemble the well-characterised marine Thioploca species, but show a smaller trichome diameter.
 Although some morphological and phylogenetic differences have been found between marine and non-marine species, knowledge about freshwater and brackish Thioploca is still limited, as its ecology is poorly studied so far.

+Molecular phylogeny

+Molecular phylogenies based on 16S rRNA sequences place the genera Thioploca and Beggiatoa in a monophyletic, diverse group within Gammaproteobacteria.
+The genera were initially defined morphologically, Thioploca forms a sheath around their filament bundles, while Beggiatoa does not, which do not necessarily correspond to monophyletic groups in molecular phylogenies.
+The 16S rRNA data support the fact that T. araucae and T. chileae are two different species.
+Although the sheaths of Thioploca are phenotypically similar to certain cyanobacteria, such as Microcoleus, the molecular phylogenies show that they are not close relatives but belong to different bacterial phyla.

 Cultivation

-The pure cultivation of Thioploca has so far not been successful.
+The pure, axenic cultivation of Thioploca has so far not been successful.
 Natural populations can be kept alive for several months near the in-situ temperature of 13°C in anoxic seawater with added nitrate, but their need for a delicate balance of sulphide, nitrate and oxygen concentrations make an enrichment very difficult.
-Biochemical and physiological studies with harvested Thioploca filaments need to be handled carefully in order to avoid enzymatic activities due to air exposure.
+Biochemical and physiological studies with harvested Thioploca filaments need to be handled carefully in order to avoid loss of enzymatic activities due to air exposure.